by Dan Geraghty

 A new husband, a new corporate man, I tied my tie and headed out.
 And by headed out, I mean headed up because my wife and I were living in her parents’ basement.
 Kris had just started teaching (it was her second day in the classroom with 5 and 6-year-olds) and I was learning how to trade in my Army greens for the white-collar world of business—we had to save money.

 Now … here’s where you’ll say, “Oh, it’s another one of ‘those’ stories.”
 But, I assure you it’s the pure and exact truth:

-When I walked to first floor, my mother in law, Carol, was there … and she was making me breakfast.
+When I walked to the first floor, my mother-in-law, Carol, was there … and she was making me breakfast.
 Now, you might not think that’s anything special, but it was.
 This was not routine.
 In fact, it had never happened prior to that day.
 And we started to talk—the two of us love our Irish I-can’t shut-up-if-I tried trait and we started talking.

 There was a homemade buttered roll in the toaster oven and Dunkin Donuts coffee in the hopper, so, instantly, we were not in a rush.
 I began to talk about my day, how I was going into Tower 2, how I needed to work with the “sales guys” from Verizon, and how I was hoping for a big lunch at Sparks.
 (We were hoping to land a big telecom deal with JP Morgan Chase.)

 Well, the conversation continued ‘til I realized I was about to be late for my train, an express on the Metro North, direct to Grand Central Station.
 Mom quickly poured my coffee into a Trumbull Fire Department travel mug … adding one last shot of sugar.
 Right as I was about to dart, I shook the mug over the sink.
 The top flew off sending a wave of coffee off the side of the sink and onto my shirt and tie.
 I was livid—growling.